Kienyeji Chicken Farming

-Never situate your poultry farm too close to the residential areas since hens can be very destructive at times and may leave you at loggerheads with your neighbours.
+Never situate your poultry farm too close to the residential areas since hens can be very destructive sometimes and may leave you at loggerheads with your neighbours.

-These can include battery cage farming systems, poultry pan feeding systems, automatic watering systems, and poultry feed milling, poultry formulation systems, manure management systems and many others.
+These can include battery cage farming systems, poultry pan feeding systems, automatic watering systems, poultry feed milling, poultry formulation systems, manure management systems and many others.

-Proper maintenance of poultry health.
-Chicken have to be vaccinated at the appropriate moment and given antibiotics sparingly in order to reduce their mortality rate, loss of productivity and low yields due to high disease burden.
+Chicken has to be vaccinated at the appropriate moment and given antibiotics sparingly to reduce their mortality rate, loss of productivity and low yields due to high disease burden.

 You must, therefore, immensely consider the cost of medicine or the cost of vaccination in your operating costs.